flowersea520/user-center-frontend/README.md

 ## Provided Scripts

-鱼皮用户中心 provides some useful script to help you quick start and build with web project, code style check and test.
+lxc用户中心 provides some useful script to help you quick start and build with web project, code style check and test.

 Scripts provided in `package.json`.
 It's safe to modify or add additional script: